bjoern-hempel/apache-host-viewer/README.md

         --create-html             Creates a html file (--output-target must be set).

  -s,    --show-system-info        Shows system informations.
-        --show-links              Shows links inside the markdown and html file
+        --show-links              Shows links inside the markdown and html file.
+        --show-ssl-certificates   Shows the ssl certificates.
+        --show-domain-list        Shows a separated domain list.

  -d,    --docker-container        Checks a docker machine instead of the local machine.